Low Latency C++ for HFT - Part 3 - Network Programming

 The socket receive callback rx_callback() is a std::function instance.
 These work a lot like virtual functions, and present some overhead when being called.
 The compiler is smart enough to preprocess trivial single instance examples of them, but performance gains can potentially be had by using a the Curiously recurring template pattern instead.
 Since this callback is called within a path critical to the TCP socket (its tx_and_rx() method) this could be an avenue worth exploring later.

 Writing data out is a more simple affair.
 If there’s data in the tx_buffer then the send() function is called on the socket and told to not wait around.
-The method quickly exits and expects the underlying system socket do its job sending the data passed to it.
+The method quickly exits and expects the underlying system socket to do its job sending the data passed to it.

 bool TCPSocket::tx_and_rx() noexcept {